Alternative and Non-Medication Treatments in hEDS

 Transcutaneous Electrical Nerve Stimulation (TENS)

-TENS delivers low-voltage electrical stimulation through surface electrodes.
-It may reduce pain by inhibiting pain signal transmission in the spinal cord and activating non-pain sensory pathways.
+Transcutaneous Electrical Nerve Stimulation (TENS) delivers low-voltage electrical stimulation through surface electrodes placed on the skin.
+It is thought to reduce pain by inhibiting pain signal transmission in the spinal cord and activating non-pain sensory pathways, as well as by modulating central pain processing.

 Red Light and Laser Therapies